-Amanda Ravetz is a visual anthropologist with research interests and expertise in the interdisciplinary connections between anthropology and art/design; the theories and practices of observational cinema; and artist development.
+Amanda Ravetz is a visual anthropologist with research interests and expertise in the interdisciplinary connections between anthropology and art/design; and art, arts infrastructure and social justice.

-Amanda trained as a painter at the Central School of Art and Design, London and later completed a doctorate in Social Anthropology with Visual Media at the University of Manchester.
+Amanda studied fine art at the Central School of Art and Design, London and later completed a masters in Social Anthropology and a doctorate in Social Anthropology with Visual Media at the University of Manchester.
 Her doctoral research explored the possibilities of image-based media for sensory and environmental anthropology through a study of vision, knowledge and place-making in an English town.

 L. Cassidy, 2005-2009, (practice-led) Salford 7: the representation and reconstruction of a lost working class community.
 (AHRC).

 N. Kendrick, 2007-2009, (practice-led) Forming a sensorially engaged participatory arts practice.
 (AHRC)

 H. Imai, 2005-2009, Tokyo’s contested alleyways: the role of the roji in understanding globalization, attachment and the social construction of place.
 (University studentship).